myspotontheweb/godemo/README.md

 NOTE:

-> TODO: Need to document the IAM permissions for accessing ECR
+The user account requires the one of the following IAM permissions (dependent on level of access required)

+- AmazonEC2ContainerRegistryReadOnly
+- AmazonEC2ContainerRegistryPowerUser
+- AmazonEC2ContainerRegistryFullAccess

 ## Configure software